Stalking Borianna Peep

 I gaped at the beautiful man before me.
 I say man.
 He was my age, maybe a little older.
 Not by much though.

 His dark waves of hair fell slow and purposeful into one eye and he cocked his crooked grin and seemingly ancient blue green eyes sideways with the rest of his head.
 His body rocked forward and then backward with his hands neatly held in both front pockets.
-What was he wearing?
+His choice in clothing was less than normal.

 His pants were dark and torn at the bottoms.
 His dusty boots were worn.
 The laced up shirt was...unlaced and showing so much muscle-y chest I was staring like a wild woman.
 I could only utter a small squeaking sound further showing my virgin eyes that I was unaccustomed to seeing a boy undressed.

-Which sounds stupid since I have an older brother, but he had never once appealed to me in any way and certainly I had seen him half naked before, right?
+Which sounds stupid since I have an older brother, but he had never once appealed to me in any way and certainly I had seen him half naked before.